Compliance and ethics

 Covéa’s internal whistleblowing system

-- A violation (crime or misdemeanour).
+- A violation (crime or offense);

-- A threat or harm to the general interest.
+- A threat or harm to the general interest;

-- A breach of Covéa’s anti-corruption code of conduct.
+- A breach of Covéa's anti-corruption code of conduct;

 -